-The stipulated efficiency loss values are dependent on whether a refrigerant charge adjustment was made to the air conditioning unit as part of the tune-up or whether the unit is a residential or commercial unit.
+The stipulated efficiency loss values are dependent on whether the extent of a refrigerant charge adjustment was made to the air conditioning unit as part of the tune up or and whether the unit is a residential or commercial unit.
 These factors are considered the primary variables influencing efficiency loss.
-Therefore, efficiency losses are developed separately for those with and without a refrigerant charge and residential versus commercial units.
+Therefore, efficiency losses are annually developed separately for those with and without a refrigerant chargemultiple refrigerant charge bins and for both residential versus commercial units.